armin-reichert/pacman-javafx/README.md

 ## About this project

-A JavaFX user interface for my UI-agnostic [Pac-Man / Ms. Pac-Man game](https://github.com/armin-reichert/pacman-basic) implementations.

-Both games can be played either in 2D-only or in 2D and 3D (full version).
-In the full version, you can switch during the game between 2D and 3D view by pressing the key combination <kbd>Alt+3</kbd>.
+JavaFX user interfaces for my UI-agnostic/faceless [Pac-Man and Ms. Pac-Man games](https://github.com/armin-reichert/pacman-basic).
+There is a 2D-only user interface and a full version where the play scene can be switched between 2D and 3D, even during the gameplay (key combination <kbd>Alt+3</kbd>).

+## How to run the 2D-only version

+### With Java runtime 18+ installed on your computer (Windows):

+- Download the executable jar file `pacman-ui-fx-1.0-shaded.jar` from the [release folder](https://github.com/armin-reichert/pacman-javafx/releases).
+Start the application by double-clicking this file in the file explorer.

+### Without locally installed Java runtime (Windows):
+- Download the zip file `pacman-ui-fx-jlink-1.0-jlink.zip` from the release folder.
+Extract it somewhere and execute file `run.cmd` in folder `bin`.

-## How to run the released version
+## How to run the 2D+3D version

 ### With Java runtime 18+ installed on your computer (Windows):

 - Download the executable jar file `pacman-ui-fx-3d-1.0-shaded.jar` from the [release folder](https://github.com/armin-reichert/pacman-javafx/releases).
 Start the application by double-clicking this file in the file explorer.

 ### Without locally installed Java runtime (Windows):
 - Download the zip file `pacman-ui-fx-3d-jlink-1.0-jlink.zip` from the release folder.
 Extract it somewhere and execute file `run.cmd` in folder `bin`.